Frequently Asked Questions

 The Department is modernizing its library services to address the increased demand for information in digital form.
 Today, most requests are received and delivered electronically.
 Modernizing our library resources allows for easier search and access to clients no matter their location.

 The Department has 4 locations that will remain open: 2 primary libraries at the Institute of Ocean Sciences in Sidney BC, and the Bedford Institute of Oceanography in Dartmouth NS, and 2 specialized collections residing at the Canadian Coast Guard (CCG) College library in Sydney, Nova Scotia and the CCG technical library in the National Capital Region.

 Q3: Who are the users of DFO libraries?

 The libraries exist to support the Department in the execution of its mandate.
 The primary users of DFO libraries are employees of the Department.
 For example, in 2011/2012, over 86% of requests to library staff for service were made by employees of the Department.

-Q4: How do external users currently access library services?
+Q4: How did external users access library services prior to consolidation?

 In 2011/12, 85% of external client requests were received virtually, i.e. by email, phone and mail.
 All virtual support services will continue to be offered.
 WAVES, the Departmental library catalogue, can be accessed from anywhere in the world via the Internet.
 In 2011/12, in-person visits by external users made up about 2% of total requests for service; there were only 5-12 in person visits at most locations.